-(Replaces AHS 109) Pre-requisites: Provisional Admission Co-requisites: None Introduces the elements of medical terminology.
+(Replaces AHS 109)

+Introduces the elements of medical terminology.
 Emphasis is placed on building familiarity with medical words through knowledge of roots, prefixes, and suffixes.
 Topics include: origins (roots, prefixes, and suffixes), word building, abbreviations and symbols, and terminology related to the human anatomy.